LingDong-/VisionOSC/README.md

 Settings in `settings.xml` will be loaded upon start.

+In the packaged app, the `settings.xml` can be found in `Contents/Resources`.

 See [demos/VisionOSCProcessingReceiver](demos/VisionOSCProcessingReceiver) for a [Processing](https://processing.org/) demo receiving all the detection types.

 ### Receiving Poses from OSC